apparebit/prettypretty/docs/howto-style.rst

 .. code-block:: python

-   LIGHT_MODE_BAR = rich().fg('p3', 0, 1, 0).style()
+   LIGHT_MODE_BAR = rich().fg(Color.p3(0.0, 1.0, 0.0)).style()
-   DARK_MODE_BAR = rich().fg('rgb256', 3, 151, 49).style()
+   DARK_MODE_BAR = rich().fg(3, 151, 49).style()

-You could create styles with their constructor but, depending on the number of attributes you'd like set, that won't be very readable.
-The :class:`rich` builder is the cleaner option, since it provides a fluent interface for declaring styles—and also rich text sequences, which increase the repertoire with hyperlinks and cursor movement.
-Let's stick with styles, however, and see how we might declare a warning style:
+You could create styles directly but, depending on the number of attributes you'd like set, that won't be very readable.
+Instead, the :class:`rich` builder provides a fluent interface to declaring styles—and more: rich text sequences support hyperlinks and cursor movement as well.
+But for our progress bar, we stick with styles.
+Here's how we might declare a warning style:

 .. code-block:: python